Curves

 .

-Smooth Curves and Smooth Deltas are the two critical values you should adjust to your liking.
+Smooth Curves and RoR Filter are the two critical values you should adjust to your liking.
 You have to balance between being able to read the data that is not too noisy and making meaningful adjustments to your roasting.
 The only right answer is not what someone else sets, but how you use this to improve your own roasts and taste in the cup.
-Smooth Curves and Smooth Deltas also work on previously saved roasts.
+Smooth Curves and RoR Filter also work on previously saved roasts.
 If you have Optimal Smoothing checked you will have that algorithm apply over the Smooth Curves settings post roast.

 The best settings depend on the noise produced by your meter, probes and overall system as well as the sampling interval.
 In general apply only as much smoothing as strictly necessary.
-If you want the most accurate readings, your hardware should be chosen to fight noise before the roasting software, by selecting/configuring a meter to produce minimal noise, selecting probes that produce minimal noise (note that probes with small diameter produce a lot more noise and that different probes of the same diameter can produce a different amount of noise), and protecting the system against ground-loop noise and electrical inferences.
+If you want the most accurate readings, your hardware should be chosen to fight noise before the roasting software, by selecting/configuring a meter to produce minimal noise, selecting probes that produce minimal noise, and protecting the system against ground-loop noise and electrical inferences.
+Probes with small diameter produce a lot more noise than larger diameter, and different probes of the same diameter can produce a different amount of noise.

 Smooth Spikes will activate a further low-pass filter that eliminates tiny spikes that occur on some systems randomly due to some electronic noise.
 This filter is only applied offline if Optimal Smoothing is active.